 Donaldson was the CEO of Copperhead, which was a Canadian company specializing in tech security.
 However, Micay and Donaldson’s partnership would prove to be short lived.
 After an intense falling out with his partner which made headlines and flooded social media feeds across various platforms, Micay rebranded his product as GrapheneOS and moved on from Copperhead.

-Micay’s hard work and gamble to go out on his own paid off, as his product caught the eye of the internationally known tech expert Edward Snowden.
+GrapheneOS became extremely successful, as the operating system also caught the eye of the internationally known tech expert Edward Snowden.
 For those that have forgotten, Snowden became incredibly famous (or perhaps infamous, depending on your point of view) after leaking information about government spying and privacy breaches against United States Citizens.
 To avoid prosecution, Snowden fled to Russia, where he continues to reside to this day, frequently weighing in on privacy and security issues from around the world.

 Snowden’s approval, combined with the fact that the program is free and effective, has led to GrapheneOS being downloaded and used on many Android devices.